suny-downstate-medical-center/netpyne/doc/source/reference.rst

 	Availble analysis functions include ``plotRaster``, ``plotSpikeHist``, ``plotTraces``, ``plotConn`` and ``plot2Dnet``.
 A full description of each function and its arguments is available here: :ref:`analysis_functions`.

-* **netCfg** - Dictionary with parameters that can be used in a parametrized version of netParams.

 .. _package_functions:

 Package functions